Family Law FAQs

 Child support will likely be involved in any divorce or unmarried custody case.
 Where there is no child support paid, there needs to be a finding by the Court that adequate provision for children is made by other means.

 The Guidelines reflect a “traditional” custodial situation of primary physical custody with one parent, roughly a 2/3-1/3 split of time.
-The Guidelines revisions in 2013, recognizing the growing trend to shared physical custody, now allow for various other calculations to be made that reflect the actual split in time.
+The Guidelines revisions in 2018, recognizing the growing trend to shared physical custody, now allow for a calculations to be made that reflect an equal split in time.
 It works out, then, that the more physical custody one has, the less support might end up being paid.
 But even in a true 50-50 physical custody arrangement, the wealthier parent will still pay support to the other, albeit in a lesser amount under the traditional custody arrangement.